Turner Scott Motorsports: Car No. 42 history

 In 2011, Reed Sorenson, who had driven the No. 32 in seasons past, drove the Dollar General Chevrolet Impala in 30 races during the season, while Mark Martin drove at Las Vegas, California, Michigan, and Kentucky.

 In March 2011, Mark Martin gave Turner Scott Motorsports its first victory in the Nationwide at Las Vegas.
 The victory came after Brad Keselowski, who was leading on the last lap, blew his tire.
 Martin, who was running in the second position, inherited the lead from Keselowski and held on to the top spot to ultimately achieve the victory.
-Then, in June of the same year, Reed Sorenson gave the No. 32 team its second victory at Road America.
-After teammate Justin Allgaier and his No. 31 team ran out of gas as the race was ending under caution, road course ringer Ron Fellows sped past Sorensen under caution.
+Then, in June of the same year, Sorenson gave the No. 32 team its second victory at Road America.
+After teammate Justin Allgaier and his No. 31 team ran out of gas as the race was ending under caution, Ron Fellows sped past Sorensen under caution.
 After a review by NASCAR officials, it was found that Sorenson maintained proper caution speed and was therefore awarded with the race victory.

-Sorensen was released with 5 races left in 2011.
+Sorensen was released with five races left in 2011.
 Brian Vickers (Kansas, Charlotte and Texas), Ron Hornaday Jr. (Phoenix) and James Buescher (Homestead) filled out the remaining races.
-Even with the changes, the car finished 7th in owner points with eight top fives and 24 top 10s.
+Even with the changes, the car finished seventh in owner points with eight top-fives and 24 top-tens.
 Dollar General left after the season for Joe Gibbs Racing leaving the No. 32 team without a sponsor or driver for 2012.
 Turner Scott later shut down the No. 32 team and gave the team's owner points to Richard Petty Motorsports' Nationwide Series team.